t3brightside/form_pdf/README.md

 ```bash
 composer require t3brightside/form-pdf
 ```
-No package in TER but for non composer install you can download version 1.1.1 and install manually.
+No package in TER but for non composer install you can download version 1.1.1 and install it manually.

 ### How it works